shirleyahn/CAS_Code/README.md

 * num_occupied_balls: starting number of initial states for the CAS simulation. it should be changed when restarting a simulation.

-* first_walker: index of first walker in the list. only needed if simulation_flag is not equal to 0, otherwise 0.
+* first_walker: index of first walker in the list.

-* last_walker: index of last walker in the list. only needed if simulation_flag is not equal to 0, otherwise 0.
+* last_walker: index of last walker in the list.

 ##### The next four lines are needed if enhanced_sampling_flag = 1